Visual Novel: Yumina The Ethereal

 - Intimate Healing: Ayumu is given the option after a Student Council debate battle to go into the loser's mind to gain their Ethereal power.

 - Left Hanging: Of a sorts in Ai's route.
 When the party gets to Algoda, it is implied that Ayumu is more familiar with the place than he realizes.
 However, this is never brought up again.
-Yumina's route explicitly states it, but due to the extreme Story Branching in each girl's route, it is left ambiguous in Ai's.
+Yumina's route explicitly addresses this, but due to the extreme Story Branching in each girl's route, it is left ambiguous in Ai's.

 - Meaningful Echo: Several examples: